nmdanny/DistributedProject/src/consensus/README.md

 messages with a given probability.
 These can be changed at run-time, and we can even pause/un-pause servers by changing between a probability of 1 and 0.

-## Note regarding client omissions

-For simplicity, I did not simulate client omissions(client interaction isn't part of the `Transport` trait), but by the implementation it is obvious that clients do not help/"cheat" in achieving consensus, as only the leader node responds to their write requests, and followers/candidates ignore their contents and simply forward them to the leader.
-If the leader isn't known, the client can simply guess a leader, and eventually he'll reach the correct leader.
-(In fact, this is what `single_process_runner.rs` does)
+## How do clients deal with errors

-Clients can deal with request/response omissions by re-sending their request until getting a positive answer.
+Clients can deal with request/response omissions and other errors by re-sending their request until getting a positive answer.
 There is a chance that their proposed value was committed but they're not aware - I handle this by sending read requests to read the latest portion of the log, and ensuring the value isn't there before submitting the value again.